 Frozen Orange Treats: In hot weather, consider freezing orange segments or pulp in ice cube trays.
 These frozen treats can help to keep chickens cool while providing hydration and nutrients.

-Mixing Orange with Other Foods: Oranges can be mixed with other chicken-safe fruits (Kiwi, Strawberries, Bananas, and Grapes), vegetables (Celery, Broccoli, Jalapenos, and tomatoes), or grains to create a varied treat.
+Mixing Orange with Other Foods: Oranges can be mixed with other chicken-safe fruits (Kiwi, Strawberries, Bananas, Pineapple, and Grapes), vegetables (Celery, Broccoli, Jalapenos, and tomatoes), or grains to create a varied treat.
 This can be useful if you’re trying to use up small amounts of different foods.

 How Often Can Chickens Have Oranges?